below/HelloSilicon/README.md

 ## Latest News

-I finally figured out the calling convention for `printf`, so the segmenation fault is fixed for [Chapter 9](https://github.com/below/HelloSilicon#chapter-9) and, with the exception of the `matrixmult` sample, also for [Chapter 11](https://github.com/below/HelloSilicon#chapter-11).
-That's all for today … 🙇‍♂️
+I finally figured out the calling convention for `printf`, so the segmenation fault is fixed for [Chapter 9](https://github.com/below/HelloSilicon#chapter-9) and [Chapter 11](https://github.com/below/HelloSilicon#chapter-11).

 ### Prerequisites